Igerald/Educational/README.md

 # Educational
-Tools for School in Python
+# Tools for School in Python
+# Collection of tools for use in general courses and Industrial Engineering